Fahad Sheikh

-Fahad Sheikh is a Pakistani television actor, best known for his lead role as Ahmer in the ARY Digital television series Jalan.
+Fahad Sheikh is a Pakistani television actor, best known for his lead role as Ahmer in the 2020 ARY Digital television series Jalan.
 He was also seen in drama serial drama serial Azmaish and Dunk.
 Before Jalan he appeared in dramas such as Badbakht, Khudparast, and Bandish.

 He was also seen in a short film "Nam Kya Rakha?" starring Hajra Yamin and Faizan Shaikh.

+Early life

+Fahad was born in Lahore into a mixed Punjabi and Kashmiri (through his maternal grandmother) family.
+Before entering the entertainment industry he had played professional cricket, representing the Pakistan national under-19 team.

 Career

-Fahad faced challenges early on his career due to criticisms about his height, Urdu pronunciation and demeanor.
+Fahad faced challenges early on in his career due to criticisms about his height, Urdu pronunciation and demeanor.
 His break came with his role in the drama Jalan, which led to subsequent acting offers in Pakistani television.
 Before starting his career as an actor, Fahad hosted Gyara Number, a television show in Lahore and was managing his clothing business.
 Fahad attributes much of his success to the guidance and support of Fahad Mustafa, who has acted as a mentor, helping him navigate the industry.

 Personal life

 Fahad married Mehreen Sheikh, the daughter of Pakistani actress Shahida Mini, in 2012.
 The couple has two children.
-Their first child, a son, was born shortly after their marriage.
-In August 2023, Fahad announced the birth of their daughter, Ayzel Fahad Sheikh, by sharing a picture of her hand on Instagram.